Sosixsu/Statistics-computing-consolidation-project-in-Python/conclusions.md

 ## Project perspective

 This repository works best as a **statistics computing consolidation project**.
-Instead of presenting separate homework answers, it presents a unified Python workflow that moves across random generation, dependence analysis, regression, asymptotic simulation, and numerical estimation.
+It presents a unified Python workflow that moves across random generation, dependence analysis, regression, asymptotic simulation, and numerical estimation.

-The central value of the folder is not only that it reproduces previous R-based work, but that it reorganizes that work into a clearer computational narrative: define a statistical question, implement the method, inspect the visual and numerical output, and summarize the main finding.
+The central value of the folder is that it reorganizes the work into a clearer computational narrative: define a statistical question, implement the method, inspect the visual and numerical output, and summarize the main finding.

 ## Main conclusions by block